 Risks Posed by Squirrels & Raccoons in Homes

 Raccoons and Squirrels enter homes through holes in roofs, ceilings, eaves, and through open or damaged vents.
 They will often find a small hole and enlarge it for safer entry and exit, making existing damage much worse.
 Nuisance animals may also come in through chimneys, where they risk either getting stuck, burned, or falling into the fireplace.

 Squirrels pose serious risks for homeowners.
 Squirrels have four long front teeth that grow continuously.
 They must constantly gnaw on wood or other surfaces to keep the teeth ground down to a reasonable length.
 Inside a home, they can damage wood, ductwork, sheetrock, and even electrical wiring.
 Gnawed wiring may result in shorts, outages and possibly an electrical fire.
 Squirrel nests are highly flammable if exposed to the spark from a damaged electrical wire.

 Squirrels also pose sanitation and health risks.
 During the months they are nesting with their young, they urinate and defecate around the nesting area.
-They may harbor ticks that transmit Lyme disease or leave organisms that cause leptospirosis and salmonella in their droppings.
-Odors generated by nesting squirrels may attract other squirrels, signaling that your home is a safe haven.
+They may harbour ticks that transmit Lyme disease or leave organisms that cause leptospirosis and salmonella in their droppings.
+Odours generated by nesting squirrels may attract other squirrels, signalling that your home is a safe haven.
 Clearly, squirrels belong out in nature, and not in your home.